Writing QIP Components In Zig

 Prefer uniforms over parsing ad hoc control bytes from the main input.

-Uniforms keep the data plane clean: the input stays the content being transformed, while query arguments configure behavior before render runs.
+Uniforms keep the data plane clean: the input stays the content being transformed, while runtime options configure behavior before render runs.

 var color_rgba: u32 = 0x000000FF;